1921 WA/NT Border Determinations

 They measured these time signals from all over the world, to determine how far east of Greenwich they were, hence the position of the WA/NT border on the ground.

-As it turned out MP Durack would not have been impressed, because he lost just over a 2km wide slice of what he had believed to be Argyle station land to Jack Kilfoyle of Rosewood, as the border was about 2km west of their position.
+As it turned out MP Durack would not have been impressed, because he lost just over a 2km wide slice of what he had believed to be Argyle station land to Jack Kilfoyle of Rosewood, as the border was determined to be about 2km west of their position.

 Tip! - When viewing the slideshow you can use the four arrowed gadget in the lower right hand corner to view in Fullscreen mode and get back here again.

-You can read a more detailed account of this history when you view the new KHS interpretation of the 1921 WA/NT Border Determinations - A news article mixed with the Hambidge Collection and MP Durack's diary entries.
+You can read a more detailed account of the 1921 history when you view the new KHS interpretation of the 1921 WA/NT Border Determinations - A news article mixed with the Hambidge Collection and MP Durack's diary entries.

 [This goes to the "1921 - Fixing the WA/NT Border" set (on Flickr)]

 1921 "Unloading passengers at Carnarvon, W.A. on a rough day.

 [Link goes to the "WA border" set on Flickr]

 WA-NT Border - Set (on Flickr)